awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

 ## See also<a name="action-reference-CodestarConnectionSource-links"></a>

 The following related resources can help you as you work with this action\.
++ [AWS::CodeStarConnections::Connection](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codestarconnections-connection.html) – The AWS CloudFormation template reference for the AWS CodeStar Connections resource provides parameters and examples for connections in AWS CloudFormation templates\.
-+ [AWS CodeStar Connections API Reference](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html) – The AWS CodeStar Connections API Reference provides reference information for the available connections actions\.
++ [AWS CodeStar Connections API Reference](https://docs.aws.amazon.com/codestar-connections/latest/APIReference/Welcome.html) – The *AWS CodeStar Connections API Reference* provides reference information for the available connections actions\.
 + To view the steps for creating a pipeline with source actions supported by connections, see the following:
   + For Bitbucket, use the **Bitbucket** option in the console or the `CodestarSourceConnection` action in the CLI\.
 See [Bitbucket connections](connections-bitbucket.md)\.
   + For GitHub and GitHub Enterprise Cloud, use the **GitHub** provider option in the console or the `CodestarSourceConnection` action in the CLI\.
 See [GitHub connections](connections-github.md)\.